ChrstphrHll/npc_gen/students/Aksel Strohm.md

 ---
 ### Description
 - 7th year Tiefling Sorcerer in Jettenia
-- curly red hair that's put up in a large bun, Pale Green eyes, and Spring Green skin
+- long straight grey hair that's well kept, Pale Green eyes, and Spring Green skin
 - Is Hypnotic and Impractical, and has Vengful as their ideal

 ### Organizations